michaelsembwever/Possom/README.maven2.txt

 In order to port search-front-html to m2 the following steps are required:

-# Plugins
-Upodate sesam maven repository or local repository with, at least, wsdl2java plugin.
-There is no official port for this yet.
+h3.
+Pros

+* Runs (much)faster than maven1

+* Dependency handling and inheritance

+* Plugins can be written in java
+  Means its easy for us to write plugins:-)

+h3.
+Installing (not released yet) plugins
+The best way is to deploy plugins like wsdl2java to dev.schiibstedsok.no,
+but heres the manual way of doing it:

-Get more plugins (Subversion)
+Get Mojo plugins with svn(Subversion client) {noformat}
-{noformat}
 	svn checkout svn://svn.codehaus.org/mojo/scm/trunk/ mojo-site {noformat}
-Compile wsdl2java by typing  *mvn install*
+Compile wsdl2java by typing  *mvn install*, this will install it in your local repo.

-# Config
+h3.
+Config  and sourcelocation
+Convert parameters from maven1: \@paramname\@  to maven1 format $\{paramname\}

 Move source from src/java,src/wsdl to src/main/java, src/main/wsdl and so forth (or symlink for testing)

 Change directory into src/main/conf and execute ./genm2tabs.sh  and edit configuration.properties.
 Edit log4j.properties and change file paths.

-# Execute mvn war:war ;-)
+h4.
+Execute mvn war:war
+	Good luck! ;-)